shuheikurita/sshjob/README.md

 from sshjob import *
 jobs=pyjobs()
 ```
-to initialize `jobs` instance of pyjobs.
+to initialize `pyjobs` instance of pyjobs.
+Here `jobs` is a sub-class of the ordered dictionary.

-`jobs` instance is used to manage your jobs on a specific remote (or local) machine.
+`pyjobs` instance is used to manage your jobs on a specific remote (or local) machine.
 `jobs.qsub()`
 `jobs.show()`
 `jobs.kill()`
 `jobs.rm()`
 `jobs.bye()`

-- Run job
+### Run jobs on remote shell

 This is ax example to create a shellfile of `run.sh`, transfer the shellfile to `server1:~/s2s/run.sh` and execute it with `nohup`.
 ```python